-- 31 'Behold, the days are coming when I will break your strength and the strength of your father's house so that there will not be an old man in your house. - 32 'You will see the distress of My dwelling, in spite of all the good that I do for Israel; and an old man will not be in your house forever. - 33 'Yet I will not cut off every man of yours from My altar so that your eyes will fail from weeping and your soul grieve, and all the increase of your house will die in the prime of life. - 34 'This will be the sign to you which will come concerning your two sons, Hophni and Phinehas: on the same day both of them will die. - 35 'But I will raise up for Myself a faithful priest who will do according to what is in My heart and in My soul; and I will build him an enduring house, and he will walk before My anointed always. - 36 'Everyone who is left in your house will come and bow down to him for a piece of silver or a loaf of bread and say, "Please assign me to one of the priest's offices so that I may eat a piece of bread." '"
+- 31 'Behold, the days are coming when I will cut off your strength and the strength of your father's house, so that there will not be an old man in your house. - 32 'Then in distress you will look with envious eye on all the prosperity that shall be bestowed on Israel, and there shall not be an old man in your house forever. - 33 'The only one of you whom I shall not cut off from my altar shall be spared to weep his eyes out to grieve his heart, and all the descendants of your house shall die by the sword of men. - 34 'And this that shall come upon your two sons, Hophni and Phinehas, shall be the sign to you: both of them shall die on the same day. - 35 'And I will raise up for myself a faithful priest, who shall do according to what is in my heart and in my mind.
+And I will build him a sure house, and he shall go in and out before my anointed forever. - 36 'And everyone who is left in your house shall come to implore him for a piece of silver or a loaf of bread and shall say, "Please put me in one of the priests' places, that I may eat a morsel of bread." '"